MooersLab/MooersLab/README.md

 In the spring of 2023, I started a [MooersLab](https://codeberg.org/MooersLab) site on Codeberg.
 A foundation runs Codeberg and has 13 years of funding.
-Some repos on GitHub get mirrored on Codeberg.
+Some repositories on GitHub get mirrored on Codeberg.

 If you like a repository, please click on the star in the upper right.